TheCowboyAI/w3/memory-bank/tasks.md

 - IPLD will provide content-addressed, immutable storage for objects with event linkage
 - User interfaces will follow a chat-centric interaction model with contextual information windows
 - Rust will be used across all platforms to maximize code sharing and performance
+- Security architecture will use YubiKeys for hardware-based security and authentication
+- Root CA will be generated in an air-gapped environment for maximum security
+- All communication will be secured with TLS, with mutual TLS for service-to-service communication

 ## Task Legend